imnas/idrive/README.md

 ### Scripts:

+> All scripts are supposed to be ran from the root level within the file structure.

+> Note: The `dev` script requires the `concurrently` npm module, so please install the dependencies before attempting to use it.

 - `./autocommit.sh` - Runs the bash script for pushing to the repository.

+- `npm run prep` - Installs dependencies for both the front-end and back-end.

+- `npm run client` - Runs the React server.

-- `npm run dev` - Runs the Express Server using Nodemon.
+- `npm run server` - Runs the Express server using Nodemon.

+- `npm run dev` - Runs both the React and Express servers concurrently.